 Prob 140 (formally Statistics 140 or STAT 140) is a probability course for undergraduates who have taken Data 8, have a math background, and wish to go deeper into the theory of data science.

-Prob 140 contents have been selected based on consultation with faculty who regularly teach Stat and CS courses in advanced statistical topics including machine learning.
+Prob 140 is a course in probability theory, not data analysis.
+The course aims to give students a good theoretical background for modern data analysis.
+Contents have been selected based on consultation with faculty who regularly teach Stat and CS courses in advanced statistical topics including machine learning.
 Specifically, Prob 140 is intended to provide good preparation for CS 189 and Stat 154, with the goal that students should be able to move from Prob 140 to a machine learning class without necessarily having to take a semester of theoretical statistics in between.

 The class requires more mathematics than Stat 134, the Statistics department’s standard course in classical probability theory; in addition to calculus, Prob 140 requires linear algebra.
 Computational power in Prob 140 allows students to solve problems that are intractable by other methods.
 Students also explore the standard mathematical theory graphically and by simulation, and thus develop a more firm grasp of the concepts than they might by using math alone.